Emergency Room Wait Times

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Cancer patients often have comorbid medical problems in addition to their underlying malignant disorders.
 In fact, patients older than 65 years bear a disproportionate burden of cancer as well as increased prevalence of medical problems such as chronic obstructive pulmonary disease, heart disease, diabetes, and hypertension.
 Whether patients are seen in primary care or cancer care settings, unexplained symptoms often frustrate physicians and patients.
 Because many advanced cancers spread to the thorax, symptoms such as dyspnea, cough, chest pain, or palpitations often present a challenge in sorting out the likely cause of the problem and developing appropriate interventions.
-Evidence-based recommendations have been published describing various approaches to the problems of cancer-related fatigue, anorexia, depression, and dyspnea.
-Cancer patients are often also at higher risk for pulmonary infections.
+Evidence-based recommendations describing various approaches to the problems of cancer-related fatigue, anorexia, depression, and dyspnea have been published.
+Cancer patients are often also at higher risk of developing pulmonary infections.

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.